Or at least I do.

 I'm going to say what most of us are thinking about what we wish people knew regarding how therapy in private practice actually works.
 This may be uncomfortable to read.
 So, hold on to your butts folx, I'm about to get real with you.

-1. I Am Not An Urgent Care.
+I Am Not An Urgent Care.

 In private practice we don't generally deal with emergencies.
 If you are suicidal or if you are in crisis we are not the care you need.
 That is a higher level of care than we can offer.
 Most clinicians' answering machines and email responders will say "if this is an emergency, please call 911 or proceed to the nearest emergency room or crisis center".
 Of course, if you are my client and you go into crisis, it would probably be a good thing to let me know, but I am not equipped with the proper assessments, ability to monitor you, house you to keep you safe, or the ability or credentials to give you the medication you may need to re-regulate yourself.
 You need to go to a crisis center so that they can assess the level of care that you need (ie. in-patient, Partial Care, or Intensive Out Patient programs).

 But even more than this, I am not on-call.
 I am a human being who works very hard and deserves time off just like anyone else.
 In fact, part of my job is preaching about the importance of self-care and the work-life balance.
 There's a big possibility that if I am off and you text me (especially in the wee hours of the night or morning) I may not get it.
-So if you're panicking and you need something, the first thing you want to do is go through all of the coping skills we've talked about, check back with all of the emails of homework and other things I've sent you, reach out to your social supports, go to social settings that have a positive distracting effect for you, or change your physical stimuli (take a cold shower, a hot bath, go for a run, etc.).
+So if you're panicking and you need something, the first thing you want to do is go through all of the skills we've worked on, check back with all of the emails of homework and other things I've sent you, reach out to your social supports, go to social settings that have a positive distracting effect for you, or change your physical stimuli (take a cold shower, a hot bath, go for a run, etc.).

 It isn't realistic to think that your therapist is waiting by the phone for whatever you need whenever you need it.
 And even if it wasn't in the wee hours of the morning, I could be in an environment where privacy is not possible or service is not available.
 And to be perfectly frank, even if I could be available, I don't want to be.
 My job can be socially/emotionally taxing and I need time where I don't have to be "on".
 When I say, I don't want to be available it is absolutely not a personal thing towards you, it is an important and healthy boundaries thing for me.
 It's not that I don't care what's going on for you, I just need you to understand the expectations and boundaries of our relationship and respect them.
 I would not be doing my job if I did not embody and model the old airline adage of "please put on your oxygen mask before helping the passenger next to you."
 I have to have my own life too.